 For the purposes of responding to the marking criteria, the consumer of the service is the target group of the health promotion but, where possible and relevant, the entry should demonstrate involvement of mental health consumers in the development and management of the service/program e.g. a reference group or committee membership.

-This category is for services or programs where significant leadership is provided by persons who have personally experienced a mental illness/unhealth/illhealth/unwellness.
+This category is for services or programs where there is significant lived experience leadership.

 (Includes physical health/primary care, profit and NFP, workplace mental health and wellbeing).

 It is not possible to anticipate the wealth and variation of entries received and there are always entries which do not fit the defined categories each year.
 If your program or service does not fit the other categories you should enter in this category.

 Physical health and primary care entries will show how aspects of physical health relate to a person’s recovery and wellbeing.

 This award category recognises the growing prevalence of temporary projects, initiatives and events that are funded to be responsive to specific needs.
 This includes mental health support that responds to the impacts of challenging events and times such as COVID-19, droughts, bushfires and floods.

 - Service & Program, Research and Exceptional Contribution – Awards Entries close 20th of April 2023